planetexpress69/Trip/README.md

 Using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate distances from two given locations.

 ## Code
 Written in Swift3 as a quick & dirty hack.

 ## Current state
 Currently calculates the overall distance and the maximum speed for a duration of at least 15 seconds.

 ## Dependencies
 Depends on [AEXML](https://github.com/tadija/AEXML) wich comes on stage using the [Swift Package Manager](https://github.com/apple/swift-package-manager).
-So don't forget to run `swift build --configuration release` before opening the project in Xcode.
+So don't forget to run `swift package fetch` `swift build` before opening the project in Xcode.